- Home

 Community Sculpture Walk

 The Community Sculpture Walk exhibits public sculptures in Watertown, to enhance the use of green space, encourage public interaction with contemporary art, and create an annual exhibition opportunity for artists at all stages of career working in a variety of mediums.
 The Community Sculpture Walk follows the Community Path, from the library parking lot at Saltonstall Park to the Howard Street extension.
 Sculptures will be selected annually through an open call to artists and on view for two years.
+Initiative of the Public Arts & Culture Committee.

 Edible Watertown

-Watertown Porchfest
+Watertown Porchfest (external link)

 On May 18, 2024, Watertown's first Porchfest was a hit, thanks to the work of an ad hoc committee with support from the Public Arts & Culture Committee!
 Over 130 performance groups and over 70 locations participated.
+Porchfest is now an initiative of the Watertown Cultural District.

 Artist Workspace Survey (PDF)